 Receipt dates and related policies vary by agency and are posted on our website, sbir.gov and the agency websites.
 BBC’s advice: Always submit early to give yourself time to correct errors by the deadline, since grace time is hard to come by.

 There is now more emphasis on Fraud, Waste and Abuse.
 Can you explain?

 As part of the 2012 reauthorization of the SBIR/STTR programs, Congress mandated additional measures to prevent Fraud, Waste and Abuse in the SBIR/STTR program.
-As a result, the Small Business Administration will maintain a Company Registry on their website at www.sbir.gov where companies will self-certify their eligibility during the life cycle of any SBIR/STTR awards.
-This site is scheduled to be active in early 2013.
+As a result, the Small Business Administration maintains a Company Registry on their website at www.sbir.gov where companies will self-certify their eligibility during the life cycle of any SBIR/STTR awards.

 In addition to “life cycle” certification, where and how companies perform on SBIR/STTR projects are also subject to additional scrutiny by SBA and the agencies, including: